A Definitive Ranking of Disney Halloween Movies

 4. Twitches Too

-We all know the sequel is never as good as the original, but Tia and Tamera still go hard.
+We all know the sequel is never as good as the original, but Tia and Tamera still go hard in Twitches Too.
 Go Twitches, go Twitches!

 Is it a Halloween movie?
 Is it a Christmas movie?
 That’s part of the beauty that makes this Tim Burton film a classic.
 Plus, the soundtrack is a BOP — I could have This is Halloween playing all October long.
 However, the movie is a little slow at times, especially if you aren’t in it for the Jack and Sally romance.
 But overall, this film has enough redeeming qualities that make you want to watch it every year, just maybe not first.